mszep/pandoc_resume/index.md

 % The Markdown Resume

-Maintaining a resume is one of those annoying tasks that always takes up much more of your time than it should.
-Compounding this is the fact that resumes can be requested in different formats: raw text, pdf, Microsoft Word, etc. In addition, it might be desirable to have a HTML version online somewhere for added visibility.
+Maintaining a resume is one of those annoying tasks that always takes up much more time than it should.
+Compounding this is the fact that resumes are regularly requested in different formats: raw text, pdf, Microsoft Word, etc. In addition, it might be desirable to have a HTML version online somewhere for added visibility.
 How then to manage this complexity?
 No one wants to manually update four versions of their resume, and the pdf conversion tools included with word processors leave much to be desired.

-Christophe-Marie Duquesne has a great [blog post][chmd] wherein he shows that using the document translation tool [pandoc][pandoc], you can maintain your resume in [markdown format][markdown] and convert to other formats such as html and Word at will.
+Christophe-Marie Duquesne has a great [blog post][chmd] in which he shows that using the document translation tool [pandoc][pandoc], you can maintain your resume in [markdown format][markdown] and convert to other formats such as html and Word at will.